Deal Me In! 6 Fun, Popular German Card Games (Solitaire and Group)

 Streaming, surfing, scrolling–nee (nah)!
 Go old school today with one or more of these German card games we’ve taught you here (but you can bring in some modern technology by listening to German tunes on Spotify to put you in the mood for good old Kartenspiele!).

 Rebeccah Dean is a writer and educator who has lived in Berlin since 1999.
-You can read more about her adventures on her blog Rebeccah Travels.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn German with real-world videos.